dbgjerez/workshop-tekton-argocd/README.md

 oc apply -f gitops/argocd-app-bootstrap.yaml
 ```

-TODO oc adm policy add-cluster-role-to-user system:image-puller -z openshift-gitops-argocd-application-controller -n openshift-gitops

 ## Tekton

 As we're using ArgoCD, we only have to apply the ArgoCD bootstrap application and it's going to install the Tekton Operator.
 This operation was done in the previous step.

-Tekton runs some commands over gogs namespace, so we need to grant some roles:
+Tekton runs some commands on gogs namespace, so we need to grant some roles:

 ```bash
 oc apply -f gitops/cluster-role-tekton-admin-gogs.yaml